somebox/runcue/docs/design_spec.md

 4. On completion, lease is released and work marked complete

 This prevents the scenario where work is dispatched, orchestrator crashes before recording completion, and work is dispatched again on restart.

+**Lease duration**: Set to work unit `timeout` plus a buffer (default +60 seconds).
+For a task with `timeout=1800` (30 minutes), the lease expires at 1860 seconds.

+No heartbeat mechanism initially — handlers don't need to report liveness.
+Future enhancement: optional heartbeat for very long-running tasks.

 ### Resource Lifecycle